MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework-v2.md

 ## Application tab management APIs

-These APIs enable you to create and manage the state of an application tab.
+Use the following APIs to create and manage the state of an application tab.

 | Methods | Description |
 |---------|-------------|